aleksispi/aleksispi.github.io/_pages/resilience.md

 **Principle 4: Emotional and mental resilience.** When thinking about resilience and preparedness, many (most?) people first think about physical resilience (such as ensuring access to food, water, shelter, and so on).
 However, a robust emotional and mental resilience is crucial also for long-term physical resilience.
 One can think of it as the oxygen that keeps everything else going.
 Note that being mentally resilient does _not_ mean that one cannot simultaneously suffer from things such as mental health problems or anxiety.
 Rather, it's a mindset that revolves around various ways to cope with what may come, both from internal and external stresses.

+**Principle 5: Quality trumps quantity.** A well thought-out, tailored 'baggage of resilience' is much better than a large but un-organized baggage.
+Focus on what you need for your circumstances and goals.

+**Principle 6: Diversity and redundancy.** Don't put all your eggs into one basket.
+TODO: Write more.

 (The rest of the principles will be added.)

 **This page is currently under construction.**